 Kolam is a kind of Mandala, (to borrow from the Tantric terminology of the Hindu Tantra).
 It is the residence of the deity one is praying to or invoking.
-That is perhaps one reason why drawing certain kinds of kolams acquire a ritualistic mode.
-The movement of the hands in a particular direction are based on the Tantra.
-In some cases the creation of the kolam follows the rigors of the Indian architectural definitions i.e is the Stapathya kala where one follows the defined parameters.
+That is perhaps one reason why drawing certain kinds of kolams acquires a ritualistic mode.
+The movement of the hands in a particular direction is based on the Tantra.
+In some cases the creation of the kolam follows the rigours of the Indian architectural definitions i.e. the Stapathya kala where one follows the defined parameters.

 Apart from the spiritual aspects, there are health benefits of kolam making too.
 Since one has to bend down to make the pattern, it serves as an overall stretching exercise for the body and also helps in improving the functioning of the digestive system and reproductive system.
 The ability to draw large complicated patterns without lifting the hand off the floor for long periods of time is believed to be a matter of pride for the South Indians.